moliver28/research-handbook/content/handbook/security/data-classification-standard.md

 ## Purpose

-The Data Classification Standard defines data categories and provides a matrix of security and privacy controls for the purposes of determining the level of protection to be applied to GitLab data throughout its lifecycle.
+The Data Classification Standard defines data type and categories and provides the associated Data Classification of each for the purposes of determining the level of protection to be applied to GitLab and Customer data throughout its lifecycle.

 ## Scope